StephenCWills/libTAS-wsl/README.md

 The installation creates a WSL distribution called `libTAS`.
 If you close the terminal, you should be able to open it back up again by searching for `libTAS` in your Start menu.

+_**Note**: The installation process may ask you about your geographic region and time zone.
+           This occurs as part of the setup for the `tzdata` package, which is a dependency of several other packages on Linux systems.
+This setup is similar to changing your time zone settings on Windows OS to make your clock display the correct time of day.
+This information is not critical, and it does not need to be accurate in order for libTAS to function.
+If you are uncomfortable sharing your personal information, feel free to enter any value you like._

 ## Interim
 In addition to the releases, this project also offers a distribution containing [the latest interim version](https://github.com/StephenCWills/libTAS-wsl/releases/interim)